hphelion/documentation/commercial/commercial.glossary.md

 ###Server### {#Server}
 :     A compute instance that is created from a [flavor](#Flavor) combined with an [image](#Image).

-###Storage Controller### {#Storage-Controller}
-:    A node that enables the block storage service.
-Contains Cinder services that provide block storage and volume connectivity to launched instances.
-It is a single service in a cloud and can co-exist with Cloud Controller services.
-Block Storage is not supported currently.

 ###Swift###

 :     The OpenStack Object Store service, which is used in cloud environments to store and retrieve large amounts of data in virtual containers.